 End Zone Team of the Week: Lubbock Christian Eagles

-LUBBOCK, TX (KCBD)-- The Lubbock Christian Eagles are the End Zone Team of the Week after defeating Brazos Christian 65-0 in the TAPPS State Semifinals.
+LUBBOCK, Texas (KCBD) - The Lubbock Christian Eagles are the End Zone Team of the Week after beating four-time defending State Champion Shiner St. Paul 57-20 to capture the TAPPS Division IV State Championship.

-Lubbock Christian improves to 11-1 on the season where they will lay it all on the line against a very tough opponent, the St. Paul Cardinals out of Shiner.
-St. Paul has won the TAPPS Championship game each of the last four seasons, but the Eagles look to dethrone the Cardinals and hoist another State Title trophy for the first time since 2004.
+The Eagles (12-1) won the first 11-man football State Title in our viewing area since Idalou in 2010.

-The Eagles have been shining bright on offense all season, but there are some interesting stats for defensive production.
-The Eagles allowed on average 19 ppg in the first five games of the season before falling to Weatherford Christian 47-28.
-Six games and a State Title berth later, the Eagles defense is allowing a stunning 5.3 ppg.
+Pete Christy talked to Head Coach Chris Softley and the Eagles right after winning the State Championship.

 Copyright 2022 KCBD.
 All rights reserved.